neovasili/serverless-cloudfront-api-route/README.md

 - Create a new distribution origin with the service name as origin ID and using your service stage as origin path.
 - Create a new distribution behaviour pointing to the previously created origin using the base path specified in the parameters.

-Once those changes are fully deployed, you should be able to do somthing like this:
+Once those changes are fully deployed, you should be able to do something like this:

 ```shell
 curl -i -X GET https://xxxxxx.execute-api.eu-west-1.amazonaws.com/dev/api/v1/hello